x512/getfactormodels/README.md

 # 5-Factor model for Europe saved to file
 getfactormodels -m 5 -r europe -o euro_factors

-# extract the SMB and MOM factors from the carhart model
+# extract the SMB and WML factors from the 4 Factor model
-getfactormodels -m 4 --region emerging --extract SMB MOM
+getfactormodels -m 4 --region emerging --extract SMB WML
 ```

 - See more in the example notebook: [here](https://github.com/x512/getfactormodels/blob/main/example.ipynb)